-9. Realisation of investments
+8. Realisation of investments

 The Trustee is aware of the importance of fund liquidity and the risk that core financial transactions are not processed promptly due to lack of liquidity in the investments.
-The Trustee's preference is for investments that are readily realisable but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid.
+The Trustee's preference is for investments that are readily realisable but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (e.g. property).